1st Polish Corps (Polish Armed Forces in the West): Commanders

-It was commanded by generals Marian Kukiel (1940-1942), Józef Zając (1943), Mieczysław Boruta-Spiechowicz (1943-1945), and Stanisław Maczek (1945-1947).
+It was commanded by generals Marian Kukiel (1940-1942), Mieczysław Boruta-Spiechowicz (1942-1943 & 1943-1945), Józef Zając (March-August 1943), and Stanisław Maczek (1945-1947).

 Subordinate units

 Initially the Corps included the HQ, two Rifle Brigades (numbered 1 and 2), five en cadre Rifle Brigades (3, 4, 5, 7 and 8, usually battalion-sized), as well as service units.
 By late 1940 the Corps had over 14,000 men at arms.
 The 2nd Rifle Brigade was reformed into the 10th Armored Brigade on 3 October 1940.
 In 1942, this formation was expanded to the 1st Armoured Division.
 The 4th Brigade became the 1st Independent Parachute Brigade on 9 October 1941.
 3rd, 5th and 7th Brigades formed the Training Brigade on 6 December 1941.

 The 1st Tank Regiment (1 Pułk Czołgów), was created in October 1940.
 On 1 September 1941, it was renamed the 16th Independent Armoured Brigade.
-On 25 February 1942 the Brigade was assigned to the 1st Armoured Division.
-In the short period of September to October 1943, the Brigade was merged with the 10th Armoured Brigade to form the 10/16th Armored Brigade.
-In November 1943 the Brigade was recreated as the 16th (cadre) Independent Armoured Brigade.
+On 25 February 1942 the brigade was assigned to the 1st Armoured Division.
+In the short period of September to October 1943, the brigade was merged with the 10th Armoured Brigade to form the 10/16th Armored Brigade.
+In November 1943 the brigade was recreated as the 16th (cadre) Independent Armoured Brigade.
 This unit was not committed to combat on the continent.
 Until February 1945, it was assigned to the 2nd (cadre) Armoured Grenadier Division.

 During combat operations on the continent, the 1st Armoured Division and the 1st Parachute Brigade were assigned to other Allied commands.
 1st Parachute Brigade was attached to the First Allied Airborne Army while 1st Armoured Division was under the command of the First Canadian Army.

 At the end of the war, the Corps comprised the 1st Armoured Division, the 1st Independent Parachute Brigade, the 4th Infantry Division, and the 16th Independent Armoured Brigade.